Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

 Leirion Gaylor Baird, Mayor of Lincoln: Thank you, Adam.

-Um, we are fortunate to have experts at the University of Nebraska-Lincoln in our backyard.
+We are fortunate to have experts at the University of Nebraska-Lincoln in our backyard.
 And one of those is Dr. Michael Kaiser, an agronomy professor with expertise in soil, health, and biochar.
 In addition to his time and talents, Dr. Kaiser will mentor students who will contribute to this initiative.

 And I now like to invite Dr. Kaiser up to say a few words.